 Despite recent advances in treatment plans for type 2 diabetes mellitus in adults and children, there is still a risk of nephropathy.
 Mortality remains higher in children with type 2 diabetes mellitus compared to healthy children or children with type 1 diabetes mellitus.

 Etiology and Pathophysiology of Type 2 Diabetes Mellitus

-Patients with type 2 diabetes mellitus have impaired basal insulin secretion, peripheral insulin resistance, and impaired hepatic glucose production.
-Early in the disease, the main pathology is that of impaired insulin secretion and relative hypoinsulinemia.
-This impairment is usually mild but clinically relevant as these patients show impaired glucose tolerance but not frank diabetes.
-Eventually, peripheral insulin action is impaired by insulin resistance which is also worsened by dyslipidemia.
-Dyslipidemia is also becoming more severe as the disease progresses; hence a vicious cycle develops.
+Type 2 diabetes mellitus occurs when both insulin secretion and insulin inaction are present.
+Impaired insulin secretion and relative hypoinsulinemia are usually mild at disease onset, but they are clinically relevant since these patients show impaired glucose tolerance but not frank diabetes.
+Eventually, peripheral insulin action is impaired by insulin resistance, which is also worsened by dyslipidemia.
+Dyslipidemia is also becoming more severe as the disease progresses, causing a vicious cycle.

 Clinical Presentation of Type 2 Diabetes Mellitus in Children

 The distinction between type 2 and type 1 diabetes mellitus in children is challenging.
 Type 2 diabetes mellitus usually has a slow and gradual onset.
 There is usually a family history of type 2 diabetes.
 Additionally, children with type 2 diabetes mellitus are more likely to be obese than those with type 1 diabetes mellitus.
 Asymptomatic children may be checked for hyperglycemia and glycosuria.